 Make use of technology

 As we said at the start of this post, technology means accounting is easier than ever before.
 Yet many business owners are put off by their lack of knowledge of accounting software and stick to more laborious traditional methods.
 You don’t have to invest in the most expensive, most complicated, most sophisticated piece of software.
 Nevertheless, you should learn how to use accounting software (perhaps with a free trial) and use it to your advantage.
+Find out more about cloud accounting software.

 Know the difference between profits and cash flow